w3f/polkadot-wiki/docs/learn/learn-guides-coretime-parachains.md

 Registering the state and wasm code of the parachain requires a deposit that is computed based on the size.
 For the `adder-collator` example here, it turns out to be around 46 KSM on Kusama and 116 DOT on Polkadot.
-As, the deposit used for registering `ParaID` is already counted in for this deposit, the total deposit requirement for registering `ParaID`, state and code is 46 KSM on Kusama and 116 DOT on Polkadot.
+As, the deposit used for registering `ParaID` is already counted in for this deposit, the total deposit requirement for registering `ParaID`, state and code for `adder-collator` is around 46 KSM on Kusama and 116 DOT on Polkadot.

 :::